What Are Dzi Beads? Understanding the Dzi Beads Meaning

 What are the most powerful Dzi beads?

-The power of a dzi bead is often attributed to its patterns and the number of “eyes” it has, with many enthusiasts also valuing the spiritual benefits it provides.
+The power of a dzi bead is often attributed to its patterns and the number of “eyes” it has, with many enthusiasts also valuing its spiritual benefits.
 Some of the most powerful and sought-after patterns include:

 • Nine-Eyed Dzi: Symbolizes the nine planetary systems and is believed to bring wealth, power, and protection.